mimr9/mimr9.github.io/_posts/2016-05-18-bram-moolenaar.md

 <figure>
   <img src="http://www.moolenaar.net/kopk.jpg" />
 </figure>
-<p>Did you ever heard name of this man?
+<p>Did you ever heard the name of this man?
 The answer of most of you is "No", So who's this man?
 He is a great programmer, name's Bram Moolenaar.
 This dutch programmer is the author of Vim text editor, one of the most popular editor between professional programmers and power users.</p>
 <p>I'm using Vim but not for everything but for shell scripting, it is a absolute choice.
 And this is my vim:</p>
 <figure>